 Addiction is studied at many levels, from how drugs affect neurons to how drugs affect society.
 Neural architecture and societal organization influence drug effects as well as bear the brunt of drug effects.
 This complexity is, in part, responsible for the conflicting views of the nature of addiction, with some arguing, we should consider addiction a disease, much like heart disease or diabetes, and others are arguing that drug use in addicts is a matter of choice.
 To understand addiction we also need to understand basic bio-psychological relations, such as how neurons work, heritability, and empirical laws of choice.
 Consequently, course readings include papers on these topics as well as papers on addiction.
 This course covers a portion of the content for the Florida Certification Board (FCB) for the Certified Addictions Professional (CAP) exam.
-This course covers a portion of the content for the Florida Certification Board (FCB) for the Certified Addictions Professional (CAP) exam.
+This course covers a portion of the content for the Florida Certification Board (FCB) for the Florida Certification Board (FCB) and the florida Certification Board (FCB) for the Florida Certification Board (FCB) and the f

+PSC 1121C

-PSC 1121C PHYSICAL SCIENCE
+PHYSICAL SCIENCE